Does a career in the automotive maintenance industry sound right for you?

 Our students regularly compete in SkillsUSA and win top honors at the local, state and national levels.
-The program is certified by the National Automotive Technicians Education Foundation (NATEF), which is a branch of Automotive Service Excellence (ASE) and an industry benchmark of automotive certification.
+The program is accredited by the Automotive Service Excellence (ASE) Education Foundation (formerly NATEF) *

 Ranken’s award-winning Automotive Maintenance Technology program is also offered at our Wentzville location.
 Students will attend classes loaded with hands-on activities for four days each week while completing the four-semester program.

 If you’re trying to figure out how to become a mechanic while holding down your day job, don’t worry.
 Classes can also be taken in the evening; making it easier to find employment during the day.